Who Is R. Kelly?

 In April, another young woman stepped forward with accusations against Kelly.
 According to her lawyer, the woman began an eight-month relationship with the singer in June 2017, at age 19, during which time he infected her with an STD and tried to incorporate her into his entourage of sex partners.
 The alleged victim had already filed a complaint with the Dallas Police Department and was preparing to hit Kelly with a federal civil complaint.

 Later that month, Kelly landed in the crosshairs of Time's Up, an organization created by influential artists and executives to protect sexual harassment victims.
-With a nod to the #MuteRKelly hashtag making the rounds on social media, the organization published an open letter that demanded "appropriate investigations and inquiries into the allegations of R. Kelly’s abuse made by women of color and their families for over two decades now" and called for companies like RCA, Spotify, Apple and Ticketmaster to sever their professional ties with him.
+The organization published an open letter that demanded "appropriate investigations and inquiries into the allegations of R. Kelly’s abuse made by women of color and their families for over two decades now" and called for companies like RCA, Spotify, Apple and Ticketmaster to sever their professional ties with him.

 In May 2018, Spotify scrubbed R. Kelly from all playlists due to its new new Hate Content & Hateful Conduct Policy to "be consistent with our distinct roles in music and media."